 While making healthy changes before trying to conceive can add to your timeline, it does not need to majorly delay the process!
 Being proactive and adopting some simple lifestyle changes can lower your risk of diabetes - meaning healthier parents-to-be and a healthier baby.

 Lifestyle changes your doctor or nutritionist may recommend:

-Moderate exercise 5 days a week
+- Moderate exercise five days a week

-Making some changes to your diet (decreasing simple sugars and increasing complex carbs, fiber, veggies, and lean protein)
+- Making some changes to your diet (decreasing simple sugars and increasing complex carbs, fiber, veggies, and lean protein)

-Working on reducing body weight (if appropriate or necessary) by as little as 5-10%
+- Working on reducing body weight (if appropriate or necessary) by as little as 5-10%